isatiso/docker-console/README.md

 For any questions or feedback, feel free to create an issue in the repository or reach out to the maintainer.
 We appreciate your input and are here to support your experience with Docker Console.

-If you encounter any bugs or wish to suggest features, don’t hesitate to open a GitHub issue.
+If you encounter any bugs or wish to suggest features, don't hesitate to open a GitHub issue.
 Active engagement from the community helps make this tool better for everyone!